 Henry Speed Guyer, Henry or Speed, he answers to either would not always be a mining speculator.
 He could be a schoolmaster, and he could easily be a gun hand or lawman.
 He is generally even-tempered, neither sullen or jubilant but easy going or firm depending.
 Not easily backed down, he would support law and order.

-Wood & Guyer Mining Company New York with Davis K. Wood.
+Wood & Guyer Mining Company New York with Nolan K. Wood.

 Geologist.
 Henry is a speculator, hunting mineral deposits for Wood & Guyer Mining.
 Tasked with locating, negotiating and reporting to the home office.